 Related Blog: Busting 5 Common Myths about Wage Garnishment

 Follow the Requirements of Wage Garnishment Notice

-A lot of employers inquire whether they have to notify employees of garnishment.
 Once the IRS sends the wage garnishment order, the employer should notify the employee about the garnishment amount, specifics mentioned in the order, and the time of release in writing with a copy of the order attached.
 Employers must ensure that the employee is aware of the instructions specified in the order and the amount that needs to be deducted from their paychecks.
 The employer may also get into trouble for not following the instructions properly and not responding on time.